PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Related Work

 \section{Related Work}

 \textbf{Agentic approach for cloud incident RCA.} Recent agentic RCA approaches~\cite{roy2024exploring_rca_agents,jha2025itbench,xu2025openrca,chen2025aiopslab,chen2025stratus} adopted the ReAct paradigm~\cite{yao2023react} to analyze observability data but lack structured reasoning workflow and program context, limiting their effectiveness on software and misconfiguration faults.
-The prior approaches that include program/code context~\cite{wang2024rcagent,li2025coca_icse} inline code in plain-text prompts without explicitly imposing the inherent code structure, as they do not employ a \graph-guided reasoning process. \agent advances beyond those efforts by performing LLM-driven reasoning over service dependency and program dependence graphs, unifying incident, observability, cloud, and program context for scalable, end-to-end RCA.
+Prior approaches that incorporate program or code context~\cite{wang2024rcagent,li2025coca_icse} treat code as plain text in prompts rather than explicitly exploiting its inherent structure, as they do not perform \graph-guided reasoning. \agent advances beyond those efforts by performing LLM-driven reasoning over service dependency and program dependence graphs, unifying incident, observability, cloud, and program context for scalable, end-to-end RCA.

 \textbf{AI/ML for specific RCA workflow automation.} AI/ML techniques have long supported incident RCA through specialized models for anomaly detection, fault localization, and diagnosis~\cite{deeplog2017,anomalydetectionMS2019,zeyan2021,2021_sage,jha2020_kai,cloudRCA2021}.
 Recent work has employed LLMs for incident querying, understanding, and classification~\cite{xpert2024,xlifecycle_2024,llmoutageunder2023,zhang2024flash,rcacp_chen2024,faSmodel2024,FoA2025}, typically leveraging prior knowledge (e.g., TSGs, SOPs) and requiring SRE supervision. \agent performs automated RCA end-to-end, and those methods can be considered complementary to it.